swarajd/code-analysis-guide/chapter1/code-blocks-control-flow-loops/comments.md

 # Comments

 Honestly comments aren't that confusing either.
-There are like two styles:
+There are two styles:

 ```
 // comments can be on one line, or